By making a few changes, my children stopped being the little people who held my peace hostage.

 5 Steps to Thrive as an Introverted Parent

 But it doesn’t have to be this way.
-By investing a little energy and awareness into ourselves and our families, even we, as introverts, can thrive as parents.
+By investing some energy and awareness into ourselves and our families, even we, as introverts, can thrive as parents.
 Here’s how:

 1. Recognize what works best for you (and what drains you).